Claybourne Elder: Career

 Elder received rave reviews and was nominated for a Drama Desk Award for Outstanding Leading Actor in A Play for originating the role of "Ollie Olson" in One Arm directed by Moisés Kaufman.
 He was nominated for a 2015 Lucille Lortel Award for Outstanding Leading Actor in a Musical for Allegro at Classic Stage.
 He originated the roles of "Buck Barrow" in Bonnie & Clyde, "Hollis Bessemer" in Stephen Sondheim's Road Show and "Michael Victor" in Venice.

 He played the Soldier/Alex and understudied Jake Gyllenhaal in the Broadway revival of Sunday in the Park with George, which opened in February 2017.
 He also played the role in the concert performances in October 2016 at New York City Center.

 Elder can be heard on the cast recordings of Bonnie & Clyde, Road Show, Venice and Sunday in the Park with George.

 Elder guest-starred as Pete O'Malley in the second season of The CW's The Carrie Diaries.

 Regionally, Elder played George in Sunday in the Park with George at the Signature Theatre, Arlington, Virginia, in 2014.

 On Broadway, Elder played the role of Andy in the 2021 revival of Stephen Sondheim's musical Company.

 Elder played Gaston in the 2023 production of Beauty and the Beast at The Muny.

+Starting in 2022, Elder played John Adams (descendant of the President) in The Gilded Age.
+In May 2026, he joined the cast of Little Shop of Horrors replacing Andy Karl as Orin Scrivello at the Westside Theatre, Off-Broadway.